datacamp/community-courses-intro-to-data.world-in-python/chapter2.md

 dataset =

 # Use describe() to review all the metadata that is downloaded with the dataset.
-# Print it to the screen using pp.print().
+# Print it to the screen using pp.pprint().
 pp.pprint(___)

-# Use describe() again to get a description of a specific resource: alderman_votes
+# Use describe() again to get a description of a specific resource: alderman_votes.
+Print it to the screen.

 ```